When we consider examples of good hygiene in our home, we may think of easy-to-clean materials, strong disinfectants and mops and buckets.

 Perhaps the current Covid-19 crisis will prompt a renewed drive to design our residential and commercial buildings to prioritise health and wellbeing for occupants rather than external aesthetics, developers’ profits or entrenched building industries stuck in the past.

-If you’d like to talk about incorporating Hygiene Ventilation or an MVHR system into your build project, contact me via email at Patrick [@] heatspaceandlight.com and I’ll be happy to help.
+If you’d like to talk about incorporating Hygiene Ventilation or an MVHR system into your build project, contact me via email at Patrick [@] heatspaceandlight.com or via the Contact Page at the top of the website and I’ll be happy to help.